perrosen/ngbp/README.md

 # [ngBoilerplate](http://joshdmiller.github.com/ng-boilerplate) [![Build Status](https://api.travis-ci.org/ngbp/ngbp.png?branch=v0.3.2-release)](https://travis-ci.org/ngbp/ngbp)

-An opinionated kickstarter for [AngularJS](http://angularjs.org) projects.
+An opinionated kickstarter for [AngularJS](http://angularjs.org) projects. - now even more opinionated.
+Added SASS supported and included the SASS version of Bootstrap.
+Also included grunt connect for o simple webserver and added like reload using cennect and watch out of the box so no need for the live reload script anymore.

 ***